-Net cash provided by financing activities was \$1.4 million during the quarter ended September 30, 2007.
-Short-term borrowings increased by \$2.4 million in the quarter ended September 30, 2007 primarily due to the increase in inventory.
-Net cash used in financing activities was \$3.0 million during the quarter ended September 30, 2006.
-Short-term borrowings decreased by \$2.0 million in the quarter ended September 30, 2006 primarily due to the decrease in accounts receivable.
+Net cash used in financing activities was \$8.4 million during the quarter ended March 31, 2008.
+Net cash used by financing activities was \$7.0 million during the nine months ended March 31, 2007.
+Short-term borrowings decreased by \$5.5 million in the quarter ended March 31, 2008 primarily due to the decrease in accounts receivable.
+During the nine months ended March 31, 2007, short-term borrowings decreased \$4.1 million to meet cash requirements related to decreases in inventory.

-Management believes that the Company has adequate cash, cash equivalents, and credit arrangements to meet its operating and capital requirements for fiscal 2008.
+Management believes that the Company has adequate cash, cash equivalents and credit arrangements to meet its operating and capital requirements for fiscal 2008.
 In the opinion of management, the Company's liquidity and credit resources provide it with the ability to react to opportunities as they arise, the ability to pay quarterly dividends to its shareholders, and ensures that productive capital assets that enhance safety and improve operations are purchased as needed.
+The Company has begun the process of obtaining an extension or refinancing its working capital line of credit that expires June 30, 2008.
+The Company believes that it will be able to successfully refinance or extend the terms of the current agreement prior to its expiration date; however, there can be no assurance that the Company will be successful in these endeavors or that completion of such extension or refinancing will be on terms acceptable to the Company.